For a map of downtown parking areas, click here

 - Improperly Parked

 These regulations increase public safety for both motorists and pedestrians.

 Frequently Asked Questions

 Where do I pay a parking citation?
-Parking citations may be paid by mail or in person at Town Hall, 18 Court Street, Warrenton, VA 20186.
+Parking citations may be paid by mail or in person at Town Hall, 21 Main Street, Warrenton, VA 20186.
 You may also pay a parking citation online through MyTown.
 If parking citations are not paid within the specified time they are subject to a penalty fee.